heng2j/Deep_Images_Hub/README.md

 1. How to simulate crowdsourced labeled image submission?
 2. How can we preprocess the crowdsourced images in our centralized data hub?
-3. How to design a platfrom that host image datasets that are ready for users to download and train with distributedly on demands?
+3. How to design a platform that host image datasets that are ready for users to download and train with distributedly on demands?
 4. How to train deep learning model distributed with centralized data source?
 5. How to work with deep learning in Spark when it is still in it's infancy.
 6. Work flows to connect all the dots for the platform